 - How job role (decision / day-to-day user etc...) affects what people need in our product

-All the above is easily combined with development effort so we can see which feedback & feature requests are going to have the biggest impact.
+All the above is easily combined with development effort so we can see which feedback is going to have the biggest impact.
 So in summary, understanding prioritization and who requests are coming from is absolute gold dust.

 prioritization + segmentation = data-drive product decisions

 Here’s answers to your questions answered more directly…!

 How does an enterprise SaaS product avoid feature creep when most product decisions are support tickets-driven, as you are expected to always listen to your customers?

 Give your customers a dedicated channel for feedback and requests.
 You’ll see a dramatic reduction in the time your support and customers-facing dealing with these sorts of requests and customer engagement will also increase.
 Nice case study about that here.